iedadata/geomapapp/README.md

 A file which contains a list of files and directories that Git has been explicitly told to ignore.

 ## LICENSE
-The Apache Lisense file for this product.
+The Apache License file for this product.

 ## README.md
 This file.